lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Responder SHALL compose message_4 as follows:

-* Compute a COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_4, the initialization vector IV_4, the plaintext P, and the following parameters as input (see {{COSE}}):
+* Compute a COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_4, the initialization vector IV_4, the plaintext P, and the following parameters as input (see {{COSE}}):

    * protected = h''
    * external_aad = TH_4